knolleary/node-red-workshop-photobooth/docs/part1/create-flow.md

 "complete":"false","statusVal":"","statusType":"auto","x":350,"y":80,"wires":[]}]
 ```

-This gives you a flow that starts with an `HTTP In`, configured to listen for
+This gives you a flow that starts with a `HTTP In`, configured to listen for
 requests on `/hello`.
 When a request arrives, it gets passed to a `Template` node
 that generates some simple HTML using the contents of the message.
 It then gets
-passed to an `HTTP Response` node to send back the response.
+passed to a `HTTP Response` node to send back the response.

 You can see it in action by opening [http://localhost:1880/hello](http://localhost:1880/hello){: target="blank"}.